Minnesota Twins: Team and franchise traditions

 Fans wave a Homer Hanky to rally the team during play-offs and other crucial games.
 The Homer Hanky was created by Terrie Robbins of the Star Tribune newspaper in the Twin Cities in 1987.
 It was her idea to originally give away 60,000 inaugural Homer Hankies.
 That year, over 2.3 million Homer Hankies were distributed.

 The party atmosphere of the Twins clubhouse after a win is well known, the team's players unwinding with loud rock music (usually the choice of the winning pitcher) and video games.

 The club has several hazing rituals, such as requiring the most junior relief pitcher on the team to carry water and snacks to the bullpen in a brightly colored small child's backpack (Barbie in 2005, SpongeBob SquarePants in 2006, Hello Kitty in 2007, Disney Princess and Tinkerbell in 2009, Chewbacca and Darth Vader in 2010), and many of its players, both past and present, are notorious pranksters.
 For example, Bert Blyleven earned the nickname "The Frying Dutchman" for his ability to pull the "hotfoot" – which entails crawling under the bench in the dugout and lighting a teammate's shoelaces on fire.

+The team introduced T.C.
+Bear, its costumed mascot, on April 3, 2000.

+Rivalries

+Chicago White Sox

+The Twins have a divisional rivalry with the Chicago White Sox, which re-emerged in the 2000s as the two teams consistently battled for the AL Central Crown.
+The Twins won the division in 2002, 2003, 2004, 2006, and 2009, with the Sox winning in 2000, 2005, and 2008; many of those years, their rival was the division runner-up.
+The teams met in the 2008 American League Central tie-breaker game, which was necessitated by the two clubs finishing the season with identical records.
+The White Sox won this game 1–0 on a Jim Thome home run.

+Milwaukee Brewers: Border Battle

+The Twins also have an interleague rivalry with the Milwaukee Brewers, known as the "Border Battle."
+The rivalry started and was most heated when the Brewers were still in the American League before transitioning to the National League for the 1998 season.